 For information on additional Exchange tools and resources, see Migrate from Exchange or Office 365 to G Suite.

-For information on migrating your organization’s data from other source environments like PST files, IMAP servers, and IBM® Notes® and Domino®, see Migrate your organization’s data to G Suite and the G Suite migration tools product matrix.
+For information on migrating your organization’s data from other source environments like PST files, IMAP servers, and HCL® Notes® and Domino®(formerly IBM® Notes and Domino), see Migrate your organization’s data to G Suite and the G Suite migration tools product matrix.

 Should I migrate data on premises or in the cloud?